-We are a not-for-profit unincorporated charity, and have been registered as such since 2011.
+We are a not-for-profit incorporated charity, and have been registered with the Charity Commission since 2012.
 This means that money is never taken out of the SU in the way that can happen with non-charities.
 Any money that comes in is always reinvested to ensure it is spent on students, for students.

 Read more About Us.

 Running costs for The SU total around £855,081 per year.
 In 2021/22, we received income of around £936,619 meaning we carried forward a small surplus.
 Surplus income can be spent in the current or future year, or could become a part of our charity reserves to help ensure that we are financially sustainable going forward.

 Expenditure includes student-facing services such as Advice, Student Voice, Student Activites and Marketing and Communications, covering the back office support for these operations along with general running costs of the Students' Union.

 A simple breakdown of this can be seen in the chart below.

 Our income from the academic year 2021/22 can be broken down as follows: